-3.3 Configuring the drive
+3.2 Configuring the drive

-Each drive on the Serial ATA interface connects in a point-to-point configuration with the Serial ATA host adapter.
-There is no master/slave relationship because each drive is considered a master in a point-to-point relationships.
+Each drive on the Serial ATA interface connects point-to-point with the Serial ATA host adapter.
+There is no master/slave relationship because each drive is considered a master in a point-to-point relationship.
 If two drives are attached on one Serial ATA host adapter, the host operating system views the two devices as if they were both "masters" on two separate ports.
-This means both drives behave as if they are Device 0 (master) devices.
+Both drives behave as if they are Device 0 (master) devices.